-Trainers, Assessors and, where appropriate, Quality Assurers, will need to retain evidence of CPD for the occupational requirements of the units that they are delivering, assessing or quality assuring.
+Trainers, Assessors and, where appropriate, Quality Assurers will need to retain evidence of Continuing Professional Development (CPD) for the occupational requirements of the units they are delivering, assessing or quality assuring.

 This can be produced in a variety of ways, but you should always maintain an up-to-date working knowledge of first aid, including the current Resuscitation Council guidelines.